Make Your Move

 Developmental Assets®, as adopted by Our Kids Network, are the positive experiences and personal qualities that children and youth require to grow up as healthy, caring, and responsible adults.
 A list of 40 Developmental Assets that children and youth need to succeed which will be covered during this workshop.
 Cost for the two-day workshop is $40 and includes all materials.

-These two-day workshops will be held on Saturday and Sunday from 9 a.m. to 4 p.m. at Queen Elizabeth Park Community and Cultural Centre:
+The next two-day workshop will be held on Saturday and Sunday, May 3-4, from 9 a.m. to 4 p.m. at Joshua's Creek Arenas.

 Get active your way, every day: